httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ##  Server Selects Algorithm Unsupported by Client

-The client requests a sha digest only.
+The client requests a "sha" digest only.
 The server is currently free to reply with a Digest containing an unsupported algorithm.

 Request: